a-tbd/itp-workshop/README.md

 7. Go into your neural-style dir and run some style transfers!

 The flags you'll need for your Spell command include:
 - `-t K80/V100` : this indicates what type of GPU you're using.
 The K80 is slower and cheaper ($1/hr) and the V100 is faster but more expensive ($4/hr).
 The style transfer should only take a few minutes to complete.
-If you want to run on CPU, just leave out the -t flag.
+This code doesn't work on CPU so you'll need to select one of the GPU options.
 - `-m uploads/itp_styles:styles` : you'll need to "mount" your directories so your command can "see" them.
 Think of everything that's inside the quotes as your command.
 This command is running in a fresh environment, and it isn't able to see the directories you've uploaded to Spell unless you mount them first.
 When mounting, you can give your mounted directory a new name if that's easier to remember.
 Everything ahead of the colon is your directory as it exists on Spell, everything after the colon is your new name for that directory.
 In this case I'm mounting my `uploads/itp_styles` directory and calling it `styles` for this command.
 - `-m uploads/content_images:images` : here I'm mounting my content images and calling the directory `images` for this command.
 - `-m uploads/vgg:vgg` : lastly, I'm mounting the pre-trained model we downloaded.